A Powerful Bootstrap Test of Independence in High Dimensions

 The stepdown procedure identifies $4,554$ genes that violate the independence hypothesis.
 These correspond to approximately $10.1\%$ of all gene transcripts.
 The stepdown procedure rejects $4,052$ hypotheses in the first and $502$ in the second step, demonstrating the power gains from employing multiple steps.

-The original study by \cite{hughes2009harmonics} identified $3,667$ gene transcripts showing oscillatory behavior, but based on a different methodology for testing a different hypothesis than ours.\footnote{The authors identify oscillatory patterns by testing for hidden periodicities in gene transcriptions using Fisher's G and \cite{straume2004dna} tests.
+The original study by \cite{hughes2009harmonics} identified $3,667$ gene transcripts showing oscillatory behaviour, but based on a different methodology for testing a different hypothesis than ours.\footnote{The authors identify oscillatory patterns by testing for hidden periodicities in gene transcriptions using Fisher's G and \cite{straume2004dna} tests.
 These tests are designed to test the null that the data are generated by a Gaussian white noise process against the alternative that the data is generated by a Gaussian white noise with a deterministic sinusoidal component.
 The authors then obtain so-called q-values following \cite{storey2003statistical} so as to select gene transcripts whose q-values are less than $\alpha=0.05$.} Their procedure is guaranteed to control the false discovery rate at $\alpha=0.05$.
 Interestingly, our procedure finds more genes than the original study while at the same time providing stronger guarantees in the form of family-wise error rate control.

 Among the genes identified by our method, $1,919$ were also identified in the original study, thus demonstrating substantial overlap.
 On the other hand, it singled out $2,635$ genes not identified in the original study (about $5.8\%$ of all gene transcripts), thus highlighting its ability to detect novel rhythmic gene activity.
 Figure~\ref{fig:six_plots} shows transcript level measurements of a random sample of six genes identified by our method, but not in the original study.
 A complete list of identified gene transcripts is available in the replication code (see replication vignette in accompanying R package \href{https://github.com/mauolivares/hdIndep}{\texttt{hdIndep}}).